ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 This is incredibly useful and means that in many cases you can write a single rule that is applied to hundreds or thousands of files!

-However, there are a lot of subleties to consider.
+However, there are a few subleties to consider.
 In this chapter, we're going to cover the most important of those subtleties, and provide links where you can learn more.